-Finding ways to be creative every day is an important part of my life, whether it be through my sewing and quilting, photography, fabric design or blogging.
-I love nothing more than to be surrounded by fabric, and my favorite part of the sewing process is choosing colors.
-I love figuring out how to make things work as well as designing my own patterns.
+Hi, I'm Jeni!
+I started sewing from a very young age, but I didn't start quilting until 2009.
+Finding ways to be creative every day is an important part of my life.
+I love nothing more than to be surrounded by fabric.
+I love figuring out how to make things work and especially doing pattern math!

 Where I'm From